 In the autumn, Michaelmas (pronounced Mick-el-mas) helps us celebrate the harvest.
 Michaelmas, September 29th, is an ancient festival that inspires inner courage during a time when the outer world is growing darker.
-Ordinarily, our faculty holds a puppet show for the school community, which is followed by a potluck.
-The central image in the puppet show is Michael who embodies courage, initiative, and steadfastness to overcoming a dragon.
+The central image in the puppet show is Michael who embodies courage, initiative, and steadfastness in overcoming a dragon.
 Through this, we kindle our own inner strength, as the season transitions from the outer warmth of summer to the coolness of fall.
 This festival takes place near the autumnal equinox when the days grow short.
 We turn inwards, towards ourselves and our community for inner warmth.
 The faculty and students celebrate this festival with an in-house knighting ceremony and parade in the Kindergarten, and games of courage for our lower grades.
 Our upper grades test their bravery at a ropes course at Lake Tahoe.

 Harvest Festival & Handmade Market

-Our annual Harvest Festival reflects the bounty of Autumn and a coming together of our community.
-Families and friends gather for folk dancing, live music, artist booth, and homemade soups of the season.
-Children enjoy activities such as the apple press, an acorn treasure hunt and handcrafting of leather goods.
-Shop the Handmade Market for knitted treasures, woodworking creations, baked goods, and Fall decor.
+Our annual Harvest Festival reflects the bounty of Autumn and the coming together of our community.
+Families and friends gather for folk dancing, live music, an artist booth, and homemade soups of the season.
+Children enjoy handcrafted activities throughout the day.
+The Handmade Market offers knitted treasures, woodworking creations, baked goods, and Fall decor.

 Martinmas & Lantern Walk